-OzChild also provides full training and ongoing support with the aim of safely reuniting children back to their families.
-While foster care can be challenging at times, the rewards can be life-changing.
+OzChild provides full training and ongoing support with the aim of safely reuniting children back to their families.
+Foster carers receive 24/7 Case Manager and after hours support.

-In a recent carer survey, OzChild was the overall highest ranked foster care organisation providing support with measures including respect, support and communication.*
+In a recent carer survey, OzChild was ranked the highest overall foster care organisation providing support with measures including respect, support and communication.*

 * Foster Care Association Victoria Survey 2017